XiaLab at University of Ottawa

 1. Molecular coevolution between signals and their decoders: Sense codons are decoded by tRNAs, stop codons by release factors, Shine-Delgarno (SD) sequences in bacterial mRNAs by the anti-SD sequences at the 3' end of the small subunit ribosomal RNA, splicing sites by spliceosomes, replication origin signals by dnaA proteins in bacteria and ORC proteins in Archaea and Eukaryota, and so on.
 How would the signals and decoders evolve to adapt to each other to increase the efficiency of cellular processes and enhance organismal fitness?

-2. Molecular phylogenetics and phylogeography: How has biodiversity originated, evolved, migrated and colonized new environment through gaining, losing or modification of genes and their functions?
-How does gene duplication and horizontal gene transfer contribute to organimal adaptation?
+2. Molecular phylogenetics and phylogeography: How has biodiversity originated, evolved, migrated, and colonized new environments through gaining, losing, or modification of genes and their functions?
+How does gene duplication and horizontal gene transfer contribute to organismal adaptation?
 How is biodiversity distributed over space and time?
-How have mutation and selection, mediated by enviornmental differences, shaped the temperal and spacial distribution of biodiversity?
+How have mutation and selection, mediated by environmental differences, shaped the temporal and spatial distribution of biodiversity?
 How to characterize biodiversity in nature using phylogenetic and phylogeographic methods?
 How to improve phylogenetic and phylogeographic methods?
-How do pathogens and host coevolve?
+How do pathogens and hosts coevolve?

-3. Bioinformatic software development: We create computational tools to facilitate the analysis of genomes, transcriptomes and proteomes to understand cellular processes such as gene expression, RNA splicing, translatino, cell replication and their regulation.
+3. Bioinformatic software development: We create computational tools to facilitate the analysis of genomes, transcriptomes, and proteomes to understand cellular processes such as gene expression, RNA splicing, translation, cell replication, and their regulation and optimization.

 My favourite creatures: